 Consider placing the following in your course syllabus on D2L/LIVE:

-For additional details on using LockDown Browser, review the LockDown Browser Student Quick Start Guide found on the home page of LIVE in Helpful Resources.
+For additional details on using LockDown Browser, review the LockDown Browser Student Quick Start Guide.
+Also available on D2L/LIVE homepage.

 - Select a location where you won't be interrupted

 - Before starting the test, know how much time is available for it, and that you've allotted sufficient time to complete it